 Read our full Sony WH-1000xM4 review

-This is some of the best noise cancelling we’ve used, with 11 adjustable levels to choose from, so you can pick the one that’s right for you.
-On top of this you have smart and intuitive touch controls and 20-hour battery life with noise cancelling on.
+This is some of the best noise cancelling we’ve used, with 11 adjustable levels to choose from, so you can pick the one that’s right for each situation.
+On top of this you have smart and intuitive touch controls and 20-hour battery life when noise cancelling is switched on.
 It’s not as good as Sony, but it’s the same as the AirPods Max, and you can top them up by another 40 hours with the included charging case

 The Bose Music App is one of the real stars, and that’s where all the fancy features are kept.
 The usual things like noise cancelling and adjustable EQ are found here, but it also lets you swap between voice assistants and change how much of your own voice you can hear during a call.